 Dr. Sidney B. Fay, Professor of History at Harvard University, speaks at Commencement.

-42 Howard Street was named for Annie M. Naylor, from whom it was purchased in 1941.
-42 Howard Street is now the Counseling Center.
+Naylor House, at 42 Howard Street, was named for Annie M. Naylor, from whom it was purchased in 1941.
+It is now the Counseling Center.

 Holcombe Austin was a Professor of Philosophy from 1941 to 1972 (emeritus, 1972-2003).

-Dr. John Edgar Park, Wheaton College President, speaks at Commencement.
+J. Edgar Park, Wheaton College president, speaks at commencement for a second time.

 The Student War Activities Board, or SWAB, organizes war relief efforts.